ganeshgaiy/scam-detection-in-real-time/README.md

 # Scam call detection in real time using an on-device LLM

-The main goal of this project is to build a system capable of classifying if a conversation is a scam.
+The main goal of this project is to build a system capable of classifying if a real time phone conversation is a scam.

 # Proposed workflow:
 1. The feature is integrated into your phone's native calling app or a separate security app.